Banker bonuses go from boom to bust in jarring reversal

 DEALS PLUNGE

-The pay slump coincides with a decline in global equity underwriting of 66%, or $517 billion in deal value, this year compared with 2021, according to data from Dealogic.
-The total value of mergers and acquisitions sank 37% to $3.66 trillion by Dec.
+The pay slump coincides with a decline in global equity underwriting of 66%, or $517 billion in deal value, value of mergers and acquisitions sank 37% to $3.66 trillion by Dec.
 20, after hitting an all-time high of $5.9 trillion last year, the data showed.

 The slowdown comes as the U.S. Federal Reserve and other central banks raise interest rates aggressively to tame inflation, moves that have curtailed economic activity.